watermelon-addict/IM-Study-on-Sea-Ice/README.md

 # Convolutional Neural Network

-The inverse Ising problem [20]: given the start and end state images of the Ising lattices, how do we determine the IM interaction parameters (J, B, I)?
+The inverse Ising problem: given the start and end state images of the Ising lattices, how do we determine the IM interaction parameters (J, B, I)?
 In this study, we will train a Convolutional Neural Network (CNN) deep learning model for this task.
 <br/>

 The architecture of our CNN is illustrated in Figure 2.
 The total number of trainable parameters stays at 213,101, making this a relatively small deep learning algorithm that can be trained on the CPU of a personal computer.